Softwareologists/feed-my-ledger/README.md

 # 📦 Features
 - Immutable Data Entries: Once data is committed, it becomes read-only.
 - Append-Only Adjustments: Modifications are handled by appending new records that reference the original entries.
-- Cloud Service Integration: Supports integration with services like Google Sheets.
+- Cloud Service Integration: Supports integration with services like Google Sheets and Microsoft Excel 365.
 - User Authentication: Users authenticate via OAuth2 to link their cloud accounts.
 - Data Sharing: Users can share their data with others, controlling access permissions.
 - Resilient API Calls: Automatically retries transient errors with exponential backoff.